DeanLight/spannerlib/long_readme.md

 * FixStrings - Removes line overflow escapes from strings.

 * ConvertSpanNodesToSpanInstances - With the exception of spans, all of the term types allowed in the program are python primitives.
-For similar behavior to python primitives, span subtrees are converted to instances of the Span class which can be found at [primitve_types.py](/src/rgxlog-interpreter/src/rgxlog/engine/datatypes/primitive_types.py).
+For similar behavior to python primitives, span subtrees are converted to instances of the Span class which can be found at [primitve_types.py](/src/spanner_workbench-interpreter/src/spanner_workbench/engine/datatypes/primitive_types.py).

 * ConvertStatementsToStructuredNodes - Converts a statement subtree to a single node that contains an instance of a class that represents that statement.
-Those classes can be found at [ast_node_types.py](/src/rgxlog-interpreter/src/rgxlog/engine/datatypes/ast_node_types.py).
+Those classes can be found at [ast_node_types.py](/src/spanner_workbench-interpreter/src/spanner_workbench/engine/datatypes/ast_node_types.py).
 Note that passes that appear after this pass in the pass stack can only visit statement AST nodes.
 For example, FixStrings cannot appear after this pass in the pass stack, as it visits string nodes.

 ##### semantic checks passes:

-* CheckReservedRelationNames - Asserts that the program does not contain relations that start with "\_\_rgxlog\_\_".
+* CheckReservedRelationNames - Asserts that the program does not contain relations that start with "\_\_spanner_workbench\_\_".
 This name is used for temporary relations in the datalog execution engine.

 * CheckDefinedReferencedVariables - Asserts that referenced variables are defined.